 - Leading efforts for updating the Social Security program, as well as the promotion of other types of retirement savings options to help all to achieve a lifetime of financial security;

 - The promotion of adequate, affordable health care – which includes the ability to obtain needed prescription drugs and necessary long-term care services.

 AARP Life Insurance Company Review

 AARP offers its life insurance coverage through New York Life Insurance Company.
-There are both term and permanent life insurance options to choose from – and, there is no medical examination required as a part of the policy approval process.
+There are term and permanent options to choose from – and, there is no medical examination required as a part of the policy approval process.
 For these policies, the life insurance coverage approval is based primarily on the health information that is provided by an individual at the time he or she applies for the coverage.

 - A++ (Highest) from A.M.
 Best Company

 - AA+ (Highest for life insurers) from Standard & Poor’s